nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 Far too many Ruby developers use overly simplistic data in development, usually generated by rake db:seed.
 Where security concerns permit, use a copy of the production database in development.
 Production databases are nearly always larger and more complicated than anything in our database seeds, which makes it easier to identify N+1 queries and slow SQL.
 Queries that return 1,000,000 rows in production should return 1,000,000 rows in development.
 Use gems like rack-mini-profiler to constantly monitor the speed of your controller actions.

 ## Use a CDN like Cloudfront.
-If you’re following 12-factor methodology (which I recommend), you should be using a CDN between your end user and the application server.
+If you’re serving your assets, instead of uploading them somewhere else like Amazon S3, you should be using a CDN between your end user and the application server.
 This will greatly reduce the load of asset requests on your server, as each asset will only be requested once, and then the cached version will be served from Cloudfront’s servers.
 Rails’ asset pipeline (via asset digests) will ensure that each time you change your assets, the cache on Cloudfront is expired and the new version will be cached anew.

+For what it's worth, the performance gained by moving assets entirely over to Amazon S3 has rarely been worth the hassle in my experience.
+Serving assets from your application server is just fine, especially if you've set up a CDN and each asset is only requested once before being cached on the CDN.
+You *may* still need to use S3 if you have thousands of assets (images, for example) that make your Heroku app slug too large.

 ## Be wary of huge requests/responses